software-mansion/react-native-reanimated/docs/docs/installation.md

     ...
 ```

-7. Add remaining methods needed to configure Turbo Modules and Reanimated module in particular – all changes should be made in `AppDelagate.mm`.
+7. Add remaining methods needed to configure Turbo Modules and Reanimated module in particular – all changes should be made in `AppDelegate.mm`.

 ```objectivec
 // add headers